 The Company's primary investing activity is its expenditures on exploration and evaluation assets.
-During the current quarter, the Company used cash of \$1,492,505 (2013 - \$1,016,431) to investigate acquisitions, evaluate its exploration assets and purchase equipment.
+During the current period the Company used cash of \$3,799,020 (comparative period - \$1,860,183) to investigate acquisitions, evaluate its exploration assets and purchase equipment which included expenditures of \$2,397,020 for work related to completion of a bulk sample on the Qilalugaq Project.